Blue and purple background graphics

 Tailwind

-• Easy configuration of built-in utilities
+• Easy configuration of the built-in utilities

-• Just-in-time compiler to avoid build times entirely
+• Just-in-Time compiler to avoid build times entirely

 Installation